mke2111/Weather-app/README.md

 **STEP 2**

-- Run `npm install` to download all dependencies for the To-do list project.
+- Run `npm install` to download all dependencies for the project.

 **STEP 3**